sebagallo/nano-client/README.md

 * `yarn build && yarn serve` for the production environment @ port `5000`

 Alternatively, there's a docker image available (this project is supposed to be run through docker-compose anyway)

+### Documentation

+Component documentation can be at [DOCUMENTATION.MD](DOCUMENTATION.MD)

+### TODO

+* Unit Tests
+* E2E Tests
+* Error Handling
+* Refactoring components by extracting the css and jsx template (?)
+* If the project becomes big, refactor of reducers/sagas by using combiners
+* Implement a route guard for the detail route that checks if the AdCampaign is already present in the State before calling the API